 Combine all ingredients in a high-powered blender and blend until smooth.

-Tip: If you’re like me and don’t have a fancy blender start by blending the banana, milk and dry oatmeal.
+Pro Tip: If you don’t have a fancy, high-powered blender and are using one that is smaller, start by blending the banana, milk, and dry oatmeal.
 Once that is blended add the other ingredients and blend until smooth.